 Option 2: A Supplemental Claim

-You can submit or identify new and relevant evidence to support your claim.
-VA will provide assistance in developing the evidence.
+You can submit or identify new and relevant evidence to support your claim, or request a review based on a change in law.
+We will provide assistance gathering the identified evidence.

 Option 3: Appeal to the Board of Veterans' Appeals